EpitPaper/main/README.md

 # Artifacts for the EPIT paper submission

-*Incomplete.
-Will be updated with more data and explanations!*

 ## Obtaining raw experimental data

 Please find our anonymized data from [here](https://github.com/EpitPaper/main/releases/tag/ase2022).
 Please note that although we have tried our best to anonymize our data, it could still be possible to find the author(s)' identity by digging deep into the data.